BrunoHu/garage/readme.md

 This algorithm is famous and easy.
 `kmeans.py` is the code file which only have the kmeans function.
 `test_kmeans.py` is a test file for upper file.
 You could get a visual glance for this algorithm.
+`test_kmeans.png` is a example graph for a overview.

 ##args
 * dataset